Extensibility

 Suppressed directives — reject what you disagree with

-Add auto-generated directives you want to filter out to suppressed_directives:.
-Compile keeps regenerating them (the source hasn't changed), but /edikt:gov:compile filters them out via the merge formula:
+Add auto-generated directives you want to filter out to the sidecar's suppressed_directives:.
+Compile keeps regenerating them (the prose hasn't changed), but /edikt:gov:compile filters them out via the merge formula:

 effective_rules = (directives - suppressed_directives) ∪ manual_directivessuppressed_directives:

-- "NEVER use package-level mutable var. (ref: ADR-003)"This directive will not appear in governance.md even though compile keeps generating it.
-To un-suppress, remove the line from suppressed_directives:.
+- text: "NEVER use package-level mutable var. (ref: ADR-003)"This directive will not appear in the topic file even though the extractor keeps generating it from the prose.
+To un-suppress, remove the entry from suppressed_directives:.

-When to use: when compile generates a rule that's technically correct but doesn't apply to your project (e.g., "NEVER use global state" but your project legitimately uses a global logger initialized in main).
+When to use: when the extractor generates a rule that's technically correct but doesn't apply to your project (e.g., "NEVER use global state" but your project legitimately uses a global logger initialized in main).

 Template overrides